posener/posener.github.io/_posts/2018-10-15-context-scoping.md

 These solutions are explicit, more flexible, and more efficient than the current design.
 Additionally they solve the problems that the current design faces.

-I am sorry about the misleading in the previous post.